 Craving a quick and flavorful side dish that’s packed with hibachi-style goodness?
 Hibachi Noodles on the Blackstone delivers tender, buttery noodles coated in a rich, savory-sweet sauce with just a hint of heat.
 Cooking on the griddle gives the noodles the perfect texture—slightly crisped edges with a silky, sauce-soaked bite.
 With simple ingredients and fast cook time, this is a must-try recipe for weeknight dinners or backyard hibachi nights!

-If you love the flavors of hibachi-style cooking, you’re going to adore my version of Hibachi Noodles on the Blackstone!
+If you love the flavors of hibachi-style cooking, you’re going to adore my version of Blackstone hibachi noodles!

 This easy side is the perfect balance of savory, slightly sweet, and just the right amount of heat.
 Best of all?
 It comes together quickly, making it an easy addition to your backyard griddle lineup.

-This recipe pairs beautifully with all your favorite hibachi proteins, and if you’re as obsessed with Blackstone cooking as I am, you’ll want to check out Blackstone Hibachi Chicken, Hibachi Steak, and Blackstone Chicken Breast for more griddle favorites.
-(And don’t miss my yum yum sauce.)
+Check out my Blackstone Hibachi Chicken, Hibachi Steak, and Hibachi Fried Rice for more griddle favorites.
+(And don’t miss my yum yum sauce and mustard sauce.)

 - Butter – Can be replaced with margarine or ghee.